therealyingtong/schnorr-tokens/README.md

 Our project has two contributions:
 1. New crypto primitive implementation: anonymous proxy signatures [[AN23]](https://eprint.iacr.org/2023/833).
 In arkworks and with WASM bindings for in-browser execution.
 2. Toy application: Aztec Wallet with anonymous and undetectable delegation.
-This is the on-chain equivalent of a blank cheque with some spending restrictions set by the account holder.
+This enables applications like on-chain company cards or on-chain pocket money.

 ## Anonymous proxy signatures